-Buyers don't always set out to find a foreclosure agent, known as an REO agent, or an agent who specializes in short sales, but they should.
-Buyers are attracted to these types of transactions because they want a good deal.
-As such, often REOs (bank-owned) and short sale listings offer buyers an opportunity to buy a home under market value.
+Buyers don't always set out to find a foreclosure agent, known as a real estate owned (REO) agent (bank-owned), or an agent who specializes in short sales, but they should.
+Buyers in the know are attracted to these types of transactions because they are looking for a good deal.
+Often, REOs and short sale listings offer buyers an opportunity to buy a home under market value.

 Searching for an REO / Short Sale Buyer's Agent

-In soft or falling real estate markets, many buyer's agents find the bulk of sales comprise bank-owned homes and short sales.
-If you can find a busy buyer's agent (not an agent who closes 3 or 4 deals a year), most likely this agent will represent a lot of REO and short sale buyers.
-Here are ways to find an REO/short sale buyer's agent:
+In soft or falling real estate markets, many buyer's agents find the bulk of sales comprise of bank-owned homes and short sales.
+If you can find a busy buyer's agent, they will most likely represent a lot of REO and short sale buyers.
+Some places you can look to find an REO/short sale buyer's agent are:

-Agents who don't negotiate a lot of bank-owned or short sale transactions generally know which agents do.
-Agents judge each other by harsher standards, I have discovered, than buyers judge agents, so you're likely to be directed to a top-producing buyer's agent.
-Plus, agents regularly pay each other referral fees, which means the referring agent has an added incentive to make sure you end up in the right hands -- because if it doesn't close, they don't get a referral fee for you.
+- Agents regularly pay each other referral fees: this means the referring agent has an added incentive to make sure you end up in the right hands—because if it doesn't close, they don't get a referral fee for you.

-Whether the host of the open house is the actual listing agent or another agent from the same office doesn't really matter as long as you aren't there to buy that particular home.
-Open houses give buyers a relaxed, non-threatening atmosphere to talk with other agents.
-You can ask the agents to describe for you a recent REO or short sale experience and find out how many of these types of transactions the agents typically close every year.
+- Talk to agents at open houses: Whether the host of the open house is the actual listing agent or another agent from the same office doesn't really matter as long as you aren't there to buy that particular home.
+Open houses give buyers a relaxed, non-pressuring atmosphere to talk with other agents.

 - Search for REO agents online: Many agents write blogs about their experiences.
 Be careful you aren't drawn into a site where the agency relies solely on keywords for internet traffic.